tsuACM/truman_acm_website/index.markdown

 # Codeathon

-**The Codeathon has been moved.
-Please check back soon to see the updated dates.
-Thank you for your understanding.**
+**The Codeathon has been moved to October 14th - 28th!**

-ACM will be hosting a college-wide Codeathon this October!
+ACM will be hosting a college-wide Codeathon this October 14th - 28th!
 All skill levels and majors are welcome.
 Check out the [Codeathon][HT] page for more information.

 ## Next General Meeting

 *See the [events page][EV] for details about upcoming meetings.*

-**September 23rd: TBD**
+**September 23rd: Dev Groups Info Session**